Integrate Using Cursor / Claude Code (MCP Server)

 Agents can retrieve the full RiskOS™ documentation set: concepts, fields, workflows, and API behavior. - Retrieve the latest API specification:

-Retrieve the current RiskOS™ OpenAPI specification for code generation, validation, or starting a new integration. - Check RiskOS™ configuration (workflows):
+Retrieve the current RiskOS™ OpenAPI specification for code generation, validation, or starting a new integration.
+You can also browse the API Reference directly. - Check RiskOS™ configuration (workflows):

 List the use cases and workflows configured in your RiskOS™ account to confirm setup and reference workflow identifiers programmatically. - Use RiskOS™-specific prompts: